pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_create_secret.md

 ### Options

 ```
-  -f, --file string        The JSON or YAML file containing the kubernetes secret, it can be a url or local file. - reads from stdin. (default "-")
+  -f, --file string        The JSON or YAML file that contains the Kubernetes secret, it can be a URL or local file. - reads from stdin. (default "-")
   -n, --namespace          The Kubernetes namespace of secret (default is "default" namespace)
 ```